openfoodfacts/gsoc-reports/2025/jagjeevanak/jagjeevanak-gsoc-2025-report.md

 # About Me

-Hi, I’m Kirtan, a Software Engineer from India.
+Hi, I’m Jagjeevan, a Software Engineer from India.
 I love to build products and contribute to open-source.

 # Organization Overview